 \subsubsection{Effect of Hyperparameter}

-Fig.~\ref{fig_llmtemp} examines how temperature affects reasoning stability on MATH for AoT, MAD, CCoT, and our method across optimization rounds, with temperatures ranging from 0 to 1 in increments of 0.1.
-For all baselines, variation grows quickly as temperature increases, with relatively high mean variation.
-Our method starts at a similar level in round~1, but successive optimization rounds substantially reduce sensitivity to temperature: the mean variation drops below 1.0 by round~3 and continues to decrease slightly thereafter.
-At higher temperatures (e.g., 0.7-1.0), our optimized solver remains much more stable than AoT, MAD, and CCoT, indicating that adversarial optimization with structured feedback not only improves accuracy but also makes the model more robust to sampling noise.
+Fig.~\ref{fig_llmtemp} examines how temperature affects reasoning stability on MATH for \ac{AoT}, MAD, \ac{CCoT}, and our method across optimization rounds, with temperatures ranging from 0 to 1 in increments of 0.1.
+As shown in the left subplot, for all baselines, variation grows quickly as temperature increases, with relatively high mean variation.
+Our method starts at a similar level in round~1, but successive optimization rounds substantially reduce sensitivity to temperature: the mean variation drops below 1.0 by round~3, as summarized in the right subplot, and continues to decrease slightly thereafter.
+At higher temperatures (e.g., 0.7--1.0), our optimized solver remains much more stable than \ac{AoT}, MAD, and \ac{CCoT}, indicating that adversarial optimization with structured feedback not only improves accuracy but also makes the model more robust to sampling noise.